Frequently Ask Questions

-- In February of calender year, details of the universities' participation are finalized, and promotion on campus by school officials.
-The Projects for Happiness will be launched and students may begin to apply through the official website of Starfish Foundation by the designated deadline (1st March – 30th June).
+- In February of calendar year, details of the universities' participation are finalized, and promotion on campus by school officials.
+The Projects for Happiness will be launched and students may begin to apply through the official website of Starfish Foundation by the designated deadline 15th June.

 - Final decisions on all short listed projects will be delivered by Khind Starfish Foundation panel by 15th June.

 - Only short listed projects will be called for pitching presentation in judging session.

 - All project owners who succeed in pitching during judging session shall begin their fundraising from 15th July to 31st July in order to be entitled for the grant.

 - All project funding and relevant agreements signed by the recipient of projects are due on 1st August.

-- All project owners will need to present their work in a mini exhibition organize by the Foundation at end of the year after completion of the project.
+- All project owners will need to present their work in Final Exhibition and Presentation organize by the Foundation at end of the year after completion of the project.